RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #40

+Finished my second batch of stairs, almost completely rail-use-less. lol... but I did it and my knees are feeling it a bit, but I'm hoping that in the next day or two that pain will prove to actually be the new muscles that have to grow and start pulling their weight.
+Hopefully... as the winter moves towards a close in April, I should be able to switch to morning walks fairly easily.
+I still have like a month and a half until then, but I should be able to do it.
+Hopefully I nail down this routine though easily and keep going.
+Seems to be doing well so far at least.

 ## #39

 Finished my first water for the day.
 I also just weighted myself at 249.2 which